- Academic Affairs

-A: No. Overtime is automatically system generated if the employee has worked over 40 hours in a week.
+A: No. Overtime is automatically system-generated if the employee has worked more than 40 hours in a week.
 The only time overtime should be entered is when you would like to see the OVT hours separated from RGH (REGULAR HOURLY) hours, or if the overtime needs to be charged to a specific account code.

 Q: Do I have access to create an ETS for an employee?

 A: Yes.
 TL Initiators can create and submit the timesheets for approval on the employee’s behalf.
 Once the timesheet is submitted, it will still need to get supervisor and TL Initiator approved.
 If the TL Initiator also is set up as the employee’s alternate supervisor, the timesheet will only need to get approved once.

 Q: Will both exempt and non-exempt timesheets needing approval show in the approve timesheet page?

 A: Yes.
 Both will show in the Approve Timesheet page and both types of timesheets are to be approved in this page.
 Each employee group can be filtered by using the Empl Group prompt and searching by Exempt or Non-Exempt.

 Q: Are If and When employees captured on the time not entered tab?